-Please note that you will be submitting through the Indiana CTSI's new grants management software WebCAMP.
-Please allow enough time to be familiar with a new system.
+Please note that you will be submitting through the Indiana CTSI's grants management software WebCAMP.

+Please allow enough time to be familiar with the system.

-The WebCAMP user's guide is also available under the funding announcement here: https://www.indianactsi.org/funding/all-open-rfps/
+The WebCAMP user's guide is also available under the funding announcement here: https://indianactsi.org/translational-research-development/open-funding-opportunities/